 OMP trips last for at least 6 weeks and involve substantial on-campus preparation.

-Class credit is available, sign up for WM 720 (Summer session I) and/or get 2 Mentored Ministry Credit.
+Class credit is available, sign up for WM 721 (Summer session I) and/or get 2 Mentored Ministry Units.

-The potential trips we are offering for summer 2019 – Dubai, India, China, Uganda, Athens, Greece (working among refugees), and Sierra Leone.
+The potential trips we are offering for summer 2021 – Dubai, India, Uganda, North Africa, Japan, Athens, Greece (working among refugees), and Sierra Leone.
+Additionally we are developing local cross-cultural opportunities for summer 2021 in Boston and NYC area.

 We are always looking for students who have a burden for a place who may be interested in leading a student team as well!
 Contact [email protected]